leesochay/logo-maker/README.md

   - [Questions](#questions)

 ## Description
-In this project, the task is to build a Node.js command-line application that takes in user input and then generates a logo as an svg file.Th i s project uses inquirer, an npm package, as the method of asking the user questions and capturing the responses.
-Users will
+In this project, the task is to build a Node.js command-line application that takes in user input and then generates a logo as an svg file.
+This project uses inquirer, an npm package, as the method of asking the user questions and capturing the responses.
+Users will be able to provide input for text of the logo, as well as the color and shape of the logo.
+The logo will be generated in an SVG (Scalable Vector Graphics) format.
+As a part of the project, a testing framework, Jest, was used to test the svg rendering function.

 ## Installation
 1. This application utilizes Node.js, so this will need to be installed.